Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And we can hear its beat in the belief of all the great faiths in the love and mercy of God in times of joy and of suffering, calling us to bring light where there is darkness.

-I offer special heartfelt thanks to the selfless doctors and nurses who this year have supported me and other members of my family through the uncertainties and anxieties of illness and have helped provide the strength,
+From a personal point of view, I offer special heartfelt thanks to the selfless doctors and nurses who this year have supported me and other members of my family through the uncertainties and anxieties of illness and have helped provide the strength, care and comfort we have needed.

-I'm deeply grateful too to all those who have offered us their own kind words of sympathy and encouragement.
+I am deeply grateful too to all those who have offered us their own kind words of sympathy and encouragement.

-On our recent visit to the South Pacific to attend the Commonwealth Summit, I was reminded constantly of the strength which institutions as well as individuals can draw from one another,
+On our recent visit to the South Pacific to attend the Commonwealth Summit, I was reminded constantly of the strength which institutions as well as individuals can draw from one another and of how diversity of culture, ethnicity and faith provide strength, not weakness.

-To learn from one another and to find just how much we have in common.
+Across the Commonwealth we are held together by a willingness to listen to each other, to learn from one another and to find just how much we have in common.

-Because through listening, we learn to respect our differences, to defeat prejudice and to open up new possibilities.
+Because through listening we learn to respect our differences, to defeat prejudice and to open up new possibilities.

-And, most importantly, to repair trust by listening and, through understanding, deciding how to act for the good of all.
+To repair not just buildings, but relationships, and most importantly, to repair trust by listening and through understanding, deciding how to act for the good of all.

 Again, listening is a recurrent theme of the Nativity story.

-Who revealed to her a different future, full of hope for all people.
+Mary, the mother of Jesus, listened to the angel, who revealed to her a different future full of hope for all people.

-The message of the angels to the shepherds, that there should be peace on earth, in fact echoes through all faiths and philosophies.
+The message of the angels to the shepherds that there should be peace on earth in fact echoes through all faiths and philosophies.

 It rings true to this day for people of goodwill across the world.

-And so it is with this in mind that I wish you and all those you love A most joyful and peaceful Christmas.
+And so it is with this in mind that I wish you and all those you love a most joyful and peaceful Christmas.

 Democracy is worth dying for.